 - Hearing loss

 Presently, about 2.6 million veterans are receiving disability compensation for permanent ear drum damage.
-Hearing loss remains the most common service-related disability for US veterans to this day.
+The hearing loss remains the most common service-related disability for US veterans to this day.

 CAEv2 3M Combat Earplug Lawsuit Free Consultation

 If you or a loved one has experienced hearing damage due to the Combat Arms Earplugs™, the experienced attorneys at Reyes Browne Reilley can help you pursue just compensation for your medical expenses, lost wages, and the pain and suffering you have endured.
 Contact us today for a free consultation by submitting the short form on this page, or by calling us 24/7 at (214) 526-7900.